tjomson/pcpp/week07/readme.md

 ## Goals

-The goals of this week are:
+The goals of this lecture are:

+* Being able to use lambdas in Java
 * Being able to understand and use Java streams.
 * Begin able to effectively parallelize Java streams.